 C - Bengal: Since Bengal was opened in 1201 AD (6th century of Hijri) by Ikhtaruddin bin Bakhtiar Khalji, the Persian language took root in that region because a large number of Khorasani and Dari-speaking nobles and scholars came to that land.
-In the 7th and 8th centuries of Hijri, the center of Bengal contributed greatly to the spread of Dari Persian language and literature.
-In the 7th century of Hijri, two important works in Dari Persian language can be mentioned in Bengal.
-One (authorities) of Maulana Sharafuddin Abu Tawameh in Irfan and the other (Nam Haq) which was composed by one of the followers of Maulana Sharafuddin, who said at the end of it:
+In the 7th and 8th centuries of Hijri, the center of Bengal contributed greatly to the spread of the Dari Persian language and literature.
+In the 7th century of Hijri, two important works in the Dari Persian language can be mentioned in Bengal.
+One (authorities) of Maulana Sharafuddin Abu Tawameh in Irfan, and the other (Nam Haq) was composed by one of the followers of Maulana Sharafuddin, who said at the end of it:

-ود و سه برفت و ششصد سال از و فا ت رسول تا ا مسال نیمه یی از جمادی الاول بود کاین نظم گشت مستکمل And in the 8th century, a dictionary containing the Abrahamic culture known as Sharafnameh is considered one of the most important works.
-Another part of Dari Persian language works, one of them was prepared during the time of Shams Firouzshah in connection with one of his conquests, an inscription was found in the gate of Atta Shah Dinajipuri from the era of Alexander Shah, which is an excellent example of Dari Persian language, which in The last part of this inscription reads:
+In the 8th century, a dictionary containing the Abrahamic culture known as Sharafnameh is considered one of the most important works.
+Another part of Dari Persian language works, one of them was prepared during the time of Shams Firouzshah in connection with one of his conquests; an inscription was found in the gate of Atta Shah Dinajipuri from the era of Alexander Shah, which is an excellent example of Dari Persian language, which in The last part of this inscription reads:

-There is an inscription belonging to the 9th century of Hijri in Dari Persian language related to the mosque (Nara or Nada) in the suburbs of Dhaka, it is
+There is an inscription belonging to the 9th century of Hijri in the Dari Persian language related to the mosque (Nara or Nada) in the suburbs of Dhaka; it is

-And also, an inscription belonging to the 10th century of Hijri, which is written on a stone in the Persian language, on the tomb of a holy man named Bahram Sagga, and it says:
+Also, an inscription belonging to the 10th century of Hijri, which is written on a stone in the Persian language, on the tomb of a holy man named Bahram Sagga, says: